danadascalescu00/PostIt/README.md

 ##### The advantages of deployment and the used of multiple environments in the stages of development the PostIt App.
 ___

+1. **Reducing risk of breaking the live website**

+&emsp; One of the main reason for using multiple environments and relying on deployment was to reduce the risk of changes having a negative impact on the website.
+While minor changes were easily done directly on the live website, bigger changes had to be done on separate environments without the risk of breaking anything on the live environment.
+When having multiple contributors working on the same project at the time, it also ensures that no one risks breaking something due to another developer's updates.

+2. **Saving time**

+&emsp; When working in a local environment it is also the advantage of changes processing faster and not be reliant on any connecrtivity issues

 ## Built With
 * **Adobe Illustrator** - The vector graphics editor developed used for the creation of Isometric design.